Innovatech-SV51-202401/Innovatech-LandingPage/README.md

 - css
 - javascript

-Lading page deployment on the github server.
+Lading page deployment on the GitHub server.